PancakeCivet/Classification-of-bronzes-by-CNN/README.md

 ## Results

-The RESNET50 model(from torch.nn.Module) achieved an accuracy of XX% on the test dataset.
+The RESNET50 model(from torch.nn.Module) achieved an accuracy of 85% on the test dataset.

 ## License